Nationwide £100 bonus: how to make sure you don't miss out on the next Fairer Share payment

 Don't miss the latest investment and personal finances news, market analysis, plus money-saving tips with our free twice-daily newsletter

-Nationwide saw the highest net switching gains compared to other providers between July and September 2024, Current Account Switch Service data shows.
+The building society saw the highest net switching gains compared to other providers between July and September 2024, according to the latest data from the Current Account Switch Service.

 What are Nationwide Fairer Share payments?

-Since the scheme was launched in 2023, the building society has paid more than £700 million to customers.
+Since the scheme was launched in 2023, the building society has paid £729 million via two Fairer Share payments to customers.

-The building society has 16 million existing members, but less than four million qualified for Fairer Share in 2024.
+The building society has more than 17 million customers, but less than four million qualified for Fairer Share in 2024.

 When are Nationwide Fairer Share payments announced?

-Nationwide has announced Fairer Share payments in May for the past two years, but the building society hasn’t confirmed whether there will be a Fairer Share payment in 2025.
+Nationwide has announced Fairer Share payments in May for the past two years, and it will be the same again this year.

 The scheme was first announced on 19 May 2023.
 The payment was made to customers who had unknowingly met qualifying conditions in March of that year.